The Long Trail Record Attempt

-What will it take to complete all three races?
+What will it take to complete the record?

 Why Water and Adventure?

 In order for adventures to be successful, you need clean water.
 The Long Trail, compared to other thru hikes, have a plentiful water supply but would still need to be filtered.
 Due to the nature of this record run, Chris will have a support staff with him so he does not lose time filtering and collecting water.
 His support staff will be his clean water source, helping him avoid and long waits to get water.